The Ins and Outs of Shopping Rebate Apps

 In all of this regard, they are advertising directly to the customer and rewarding the customer directly with this new form of advertising in the age of mobile apps.

-So now I am going to show you the BEST apps for getting paid to shop and I am going to rank them in my personal favorite order with the BEST on top!
+So now I am going to show you the BEST grocery rebate apps with the highest payouts and I am going to rank them in my personal favorite order with the BEST on top!

 My pick for #1 “Get Paid To Shop” App – Ibotta (I make $30 monthly from shopping)